The sale by retail of alcohol, the provision of regulated entertainment and the provision of late night refreshments requires a premises licence.

 Where do I send the application forms?

-To the Licensing Authority and all the Responsible Authorities - see Appendix 2 for a list of responsible authorities.
+To the Licensing Authority and all the Responsible Authorities - see appendix two for a list of responsible authorities.

 Is there any other information I must send with the forms?

 For the licensing authority you must enclose the correct fee.
 Cheques to be made payable to the London Borough of Tower Hamlets.
-See Appendix 1 for information on the correct fee.
+See appendix one for information on the correct fee.

 For both the licensing authority and all the responsible authorities you need to send a plan of the premises.
 We would request the scale of 1:100.
 The plan must show the following: